Federation

-A federation (also called a federal state) is an entity characterized by a union of partially self-governing provinces, states, or other regions under a federal government (federalism).
-In a federation, the self-governing status of the component states, as well as the division of power between them and the central government, is constitutionally entrenched and may not be altered by a unilateral decision, neither by the component states nor the federal political body without constitutional amendment.
+A federation (also called a federal state) is a union of partially self-governing provinces, states, or other regions under a federal government (federalism).
+In a federation, the self-governing status of the component units and the division of power between them and the central government are constitutionally entrenched and may not be altered unilaterally by either the central or constituent-unit authorities without following the constitutional amendment process.

 Sovereign power is formally divided between a central authority and a number of constituent regions so that each region retains some degree of control over its internal affairs.

-Overriding powers of a central authority theoretically can include the constitutional authority to suspend a constituent state's government by invoking gross mismanagement or civil unrest, or to adopt national legislation that overrides or infringes on the constituent states' powers by invoking the central government's constitutional authority to ensure "peace and good government" or to implement obligations contracted under an international treaty.
+Some federal constitutions give the central authority exceptional powers that depart from the ordinary division of powers.
+In India, the Constitution requires the Union to protect states against internal disturbance and permits President's Rule when a state government cannot be carried on in accordance with the Constitution; it also authorizes Parliament to legislate for implementing treaties notwithstanding the ordinary federal allocation of legislative power.
+In Canada, section 91 of the Constitution Act, 1867 gives Parliament authority to make laws for the "Peace, Order, and good Government of Canada" in matters not assigned exclusively to the provinces.
+The Supreme Court of Canada has described the national-concern branch of this power as a rarely applied and strictly limited doctrine whose use must maintain provincial autonomy and the federal balance.

-The governmental or constitutional structure found in a federation is considered to be federalist, or to be an example of federalism.
-It can be considered in comparison with the unitary state.
-France and Japan, for example, have been unitary for many centuries.
+The governmental or constitutional structure found in a federation is described as federalist, or as an example of federalism, and is commonly contrasted with the unitary state.
+France and Japan, for example, are unitary states.

-The Austrian Empire was a unitary state with crown lands; after the transformation into the Austria-Hungary monarchy, the remaining crown lands of so-called Cisleithania became federated as Länder of the Republic of Austria through the implementation of its constitution.
+The Austrian Empire was a unitary state with crown lands; after the dissolution of Austria-Hungary, the Republic of Austria became a federation of Länder under the 1920 constitution.
 Germany, with its 16 states, or Länder, and Nigeria, with its 36 states and federal capital territory, are examples of federations.
 Federations are often multi-ethnic and cover a large area of territory (such as Russia, the United States, Canada, India, Brazil, Pakistan or Australia), but neither is necessarily the case (such as Saint Kitts and Nevis or the Federated States of Micronesia).
-About 40% of the world population lives in a federation.
+Roughly 40 per cent of the world's population lives in countries described as federal.